johnbayko/hicp/docs/hicp.rst

   "textfield"
     A single line text field (which does not support paragraph structures in data) which may be editable.
-If editable, will generate a "finished" event when editing is finished, which is usually when "return" or "enter" is typed, or editing focus changes to some other component.
+If editable, will generate a "changed" event when editing is finished, which is usually when "return" or "enter" is typed, or editing focus changes to some other component.